 Apple's original iPhone patent is described as an ornamental design of an electronic device and is simply referred to as an electronic device.
 The core design of the iPhone has successfully changed the appearance and functionality of a gadget that many people use every day, despite the fact that it was not the first smartphone nor the first phone to connect to the internet.

-Understanding these criteria is a great starting point for searching existing design patents.
-It also helps to follow through with an organized search
+Understanding the criteria given below is a great starting point for searching existing design patents.

 Let’s find out whether your invention meets all patentability criteria as per the Indian patent act such as